collinol/Genomics_Research/README.md

 ```
 That's about as much as I think I can include to get you started.
 Feel free to email me at collinol@uchicago.edu for questions or clarifications.
 Like I said, I suspect your main goal that Dr. Yang will task you with will be to develop a better method of scoring the fusions.
 If you need help reconfiguring the files or maybe getting some data somewhere along the process that I didn't include, let me know.
 I should be able to find it for you so you don't have to waste time looking through csv columns.

+Additionally, for better statistical tests, I suspect that will be the major focus of your work.
+Deciding which tests you think would work best, given the nature of the data.
+My research ended before I could continue with that, so I don't have all the answers.
+However, before I stopped working on it, I was looking at changing the t-test over to variance analysis like you mentioned.
+Specifically, ANOVA (analysis of variance) test.
+There's some good documentation on it here http://www.statisticshowto.com/probability-and-statistics/hypothesis-testing/anova/#HowToRun.
+It most likely won't be a perfect fit, but there's already python libraries for it https://plot.ly/python/anova/.
+So it should be relatively quick to implement and see what results you get.

+Beyond pre-built stats packages, there are known driver fusions (ERG-TMPRSS2, BCR-ABL, ALK-(with lots of others), etc).
+I'm not sure how familiar you are with machine learning techniques, but if you have the time to invest into it, it could be a good approach to collect the data from the current scripts regarding only the exon values for known gene fusions, split that information into a training and testing group, and then see if you can develop a model to accurately classify the test data.
+I'd start with binary classification (known fusions, unknown fusions) and then get more specific as to what the actual gene fusion is.

 Good luck!

 Collin Olander